roma-project/roma-project.github.io/_posts/2019-10-11-globalism.md

 On October 9th, 2019, we held the [first in a series of Roma Studies seminars](https://harriman.columbia.edu/event/virtual-spaces-imagined-communities-political-artifacts-or-necessities):

-Roma Peoples: Between Nations and Globalism Introducing Roma Studies to Columbia University.
+Roma Peoples: Between Nations and Globalism, Introducing Roma Studies to Columbia University.

 The seminar series is a new initiative in partnership with the [Harriman Institute for Russian, Eurasian and East European Studies](https://harriman.columbia.edu/).